spannozzo/kalah-6/readme.md

 # Kalah 6

-Creation of a rest game with docker, spring boot, swagger, open document 3, and mongodb.
+Creation of a rest game with docker, spring boot, swagger, open API 3, and mongodb.

 ## Description